zitadel/zitadel/apps/login/readme.md

 **EXCEPTIONS:** If the outcome after this order produces a no authentication methods found, or user not found, we check whether `loginSettings?.ignoreUnknownUsernames` is set to `true` as in this case we redirect to the /password page regardless (to not leak information about a registered user).

 > NOTE: We ignore `loginSettings.allowExternalIdp` as the information whether IDPs are available comes as response from `getActiveIdentityProviders(org?)`.
+If a user has a cookie for the same loginname, a new session is created regardless and overwrites the old session.
+The old session is not deleted from the login as for now.

 ### /password